 All staff are expected to comply fully with the policies, protocols and guidelines.

-- Employees working in areas where items are exchanged (such as store fronts, dining, points of sale, residence halls, any high-touch areas, etc.) will receive training on COVID-19 hygiene and cleaning protocols, including the wearing of face masks/cloth coverings and gloves.
+- Employees working in areas where items are exchanged (such as store fronts, dining, points of sale, residence halls, any high-touch areas, etc.) will receive training on COVID-19 hygiene and cleaning protocols.

 - Stay abreast of university policies and communications regarding COVID-19 and public health recommendations.

 - Take reasonable steps to comply with guidelines on sanitation from the Centers for Disease Control and Prevention and the Mississippi State Department of Health.